Protecting a parent with dementia from financial exploitation

 Start by having a straightforward conversation with your parent about financial matters.
 If your parent still has capacity to understand financial discussions, explain that you want to help keep things organized and secure.
 Ask your parent to show you where important documents are kept.
 Ask for access to a complete list of accounts.
 Many banks and investment firms will add a family member to an account as a joint account holder or authorized user, which gives you visibility without necessarily giving you full control.

 Review statements for each account monthly.
 You're looking for transactions that don't fit your parent's pattern.
 If your parent has never bought anything online but suddenly there are online purchases, that's a flag.
 If your parent usually spends modestly on groceries and gas but suddenly there's a large transfer to an unfamiliar person, that's a flag.
 If regular automatic payments have stopped, that's also a flag.
-You're not judging your parent's spending, you're looking for changes that might indicate confusion or exploitation.
+You're not judging your parent's spending.
+You're looking for changes that might indicate confusion or exploitation.

 Know what your parent's income is and when it arrives.
 If your parent receives Social Security, when does it arrive and how much?
 If there are pension payments, disability payments, or investment income, know the amounts and timing.
 Now compare that to the outflows.
 If your parent is spending more than they're earning, you need to understand where the extra money is coming from and where it's going.
 This is where you often discover that your parent has been lending money, giving money away, or making purchases they didn't fully understand.